-- To communicate to EU policy makers the opportunities and concerns regarding the development of bioenergy in Europe;
+- To communicate the opportunities and concerns regarding the development of bioenergy in Europe to EU policy makers;

-- To develop, deepen and disseminate the knowledge concerning the use of biomass for energy, from scientific, technological, economic, sociological, legal and political perspectives, as well as in any other aspect having a relevance at European level;
+- To develop, deepen and disseminate knowledge on the use of biomass for energy from scientific, technological, economic, social, legal and political perspectives, as well as in any other aspect relevant at European level;

-- To develop and promote the technical quality of the European bioenergy industry;
+- To develop and promote all technology developed within the European bioenergy industry;

 - To actively promote the abolition of any technical or trade barriers which hamper the development of an open bioenergy market at European level.